 Eco-label and Product Registry Programs

-Many Xerox products meet or exceed the requirements of the world's most widely-recognized certifications for product environmental performance — the international ENERGY STAR, EPEAT and Germany's Blue Angel.
+Many Xerox products meet or exceed the requirements of the world's most widely-recognised certifications for product environmental performance — the international ENERGY STAR, EPEAT, and Germany's Blue Angel.
 Xerox's eco label products provide environmental benefits without compromising performance, quality or reliability.
 And the energy- and paper-saving features of these machines bring value, efficiency and flexibility to your work environment.